andresguisado/katacoda-scenarios/kubernetes101/jobs-initcontainers-cronjobs/jobs-parallels.md

 `kubectl get jobs`{{execute}}

-You should see a result like (if not, wait and check again after a few seconds):
+You should see a result like the following if not, wait for a few seconds and check again:

 `
 NAME        DESIRED   SUCCESSFUL   AGE countdown   8         8            16s
 `

 This job was executed successfully 8 time by keeping 2 jobs running in parallel.

 ### Job Logs